Keith Holliday: Background

-Keith Holliday's birth was registered in Wakefield, West Riding of Yorkshire, England, he was a pupil at Cathedral School, Wakefield, he worked as a plumber at Wakefield Corporation c.
-1960, he died aged 82 in Wakefield, West Yorkshire, and his funeral took place at Wakefield Crematorium, Crigglestone, Wakefield at 11am on Monday 3 April 2017.
+Keith Holliday's birth was registered in Wakefield, West Riding of Yorkshire, England.
+He was a pupil at Cathedral School, Wakefield, he worked as a plumber at Wakefield Corporation c.
+1960, he died aged 82 in Wakefield, West Yorkshire, his funeral took place at Wakefield Crematorium, Crigglestone, Wakefield on 3 April 2017.

 Playing career

 Wakefield Trinity career

 One of the most under-rated players in Wakefield Trinity’s history is three-time Wembley winner, Keith Holliday.
 The wily scrum half was one of the club’s great servants and ranks sixth on the club’s all-time appearance list, with ten winner's medals, as well as county and international recognition.

 Holliday's Trinity career spanned fourteen years (1952–66); he played 438 times.
 Only Neil Fox has played more post-war Trinity games.
 He was an outstanding local product and arrived at Wakefield Trinity via Cathedral School and Eastmoor ARLFC.
 He progressed through the intermediate and A-teams before making his début in the first match of the 1952–53 season, scoring a try in a 30–21 victory over Doncaster.

 Holliday made steady progress, starting out as a stand off and alternating in the centres and within four years of his début, he represented Great Britain, partnering Don Fox, in an unofficial 18–10 victory over France at Odsal Stadium, Bradford in 1956.
 He added to his representative honours a season later when he was stand off for Yorkshire, in defeat by Cumberland at Recreation Ground (Whitehaven), Whitehaven.

 By the late 1950s, Trinity were coming out of the wilderness on the domestic front, reaching their first major final in five years.
 A 23–5 Yorkshire Cup Final victory over Hunslet gave Keith the first of his cup winner's medals in 1956.
 He had now formed a formidable half back partnership with Ken Rollin, and it was not until 1958 when he moved to scrum half when Harold Poynton became his half back partner.